 “Prayer is an encounter and a relationship, a relationship which is deep and this relationship cannot be forced on either us or on God.
 The fact that God can make Himself present or can leave us with a sense of His absence is part of this live and real relationship.
 If we could mechanically draw him into an encounter, force Him to meet with us, simply because we have chosen this moment to meet Him, there would be no relationship and no encounter.”

 In other words, God is not a magic genie – someone that we call upon and say “God, I want to pray right now and I have 30 seconds to do so.
 So come and make me feel like a million bucks and solve all my problems right now.
 You have 16 seconds left do so.
 Ready?
 Go!”

 If God were a wooden idol, you could do that.
 If God were a vending machine, you could do that.
 If God were Aladdin, the magic genie, you could do that.
 But our God is the Living God.
 You couldn’t do that with a living person, so why do we think we could do that with the Living God?

 Prayer is not an act; it's a relationship.
-I don’t know exactly what that means, but I think I am gradually learning what it doesn’t mean and God willing, I’ll continue to discuss this topic more in the future.
+I don’t know exactly what that means, but I think I am gradually learning what it doesn’t mean and God willing, I’ll continue to learning more and more as life goes on.